 This is actually a really fun thing to do as a local- park downtown by one of the Silo District stops, hop on the silo trolley and catch your free ride around downtown.
 Roam around each of the stops, grab some food truck goodies while you’re at the Silos and listen to the tourist admire our city.
 There’s nothing like listening to an outsider’s view of the city to make you love where you live!

-Summer may almost be over, but we can make the most of it while it’s still here.
+Summer is just getting started but time tends to fly, so make the most of it while it’s still here.
 Happy exploring, Waco!

 Love the outdoors?
 Check out these outdoor patio options while the weather is still great!